story105/CompilerConstructionPLEASEWORK/README.md

       putStrLn $ pprint $ List [s_i32_const 1, s_return]

-  which indeed gives the output you would expect from your knowledge of Webassembly.
+  which indeed gives the output you would expect from your knowledge of Webassembly (see Lectures 12.1 and 12.2).
 Btw, if you want the output to be not just a Wat-fragment but a valid program you can write instead

       putStrLn $ pprint $ s_module [ s_func "main" [] s_i32 [ s_i32_const 1, s_return ] ]